microsoft/language-server-protocol/_specifications/lsp/3.18/types/diagnostic.md

 	/**
 	 * Deprecated or obsolete code.
 	 *
-	 * Clients are allowed to rendered diagnostics with this tag strike through.
+	 * Clients are allowed to render diagnostics with this tag strike through.
 	 */
 	export const Deprecated: 2 = 2;
 }